Nazareth Academy, Gaya: Nazareth Gyan Jyoti School

-Mother Helena, Mother Pauline, Mother Raphael, Mother Victorine, Mother Germaine and Mother Agnes (both died in Gaya), Mother Pauline and Sister Jude and others were among the Sisters who had continued building up the educational institution which was Loreto Convent, which, in January 1951, became Nazareth Academy.
-The band of four Sisters of Charity of Nazareth who arrived on 28 December 1950 to staff the school were: Sister Charles Miriam, Sister Ann Bernadette, Sister Ann Roberta, and Sister Ellen Maria.
-Sister Charles Miriam took up the administration as Principal.

-The course of studies has changed considerably.
-The Junior and Senior Cambridge Courses were eventually discarded, and for some years the students became private candidates for the Bihar Board examinations.
-For a few years, boys were allowed only up to class VII, but by 1975 they were again admitted for all classes up through matriculation.
-In 1981 recognition from the Central Board of Secondary Education in Delhi was obtained, and the first candidates passed in 1983.
-Each year has seen a class of approximately 140 boys and girls passing the All India Secondary School Examination of the Delhi Board.
-At present it is a Senior Secondary School.
+Alumni

+The school maintains an alumni association that supports former students and institutional initiatives.
+Nazareth Old Students Association (NOSA) is an alumnus organization for graduates of Nazareth Academy.

+Former headteachers

 With increased enrollment, the school staff has also expanded.
 The first two Principals were Sister Charles Miriam and Sister James Leo.
 The teaching staff expanded, and the school passed from American to Indian hands.
 Subsequent Principals have been: Sister Anne Marie, Sister Ann George, Sister Ann Palatty, Sister Reena, Sister Vijaya and the present principal Sister Sophia Joseph.

+Mother Helena, Mother Pauline, Mother Raphael, Mother Victorine, Mother Germaine and Mother Agnes (both died in Gaya), Mother Pauline and Sister Jude and others were among the Sisters who had continued building up the educational institution which was Loreto Convent, which, in January 1951, became Nazareth Academy.
+The band of four Sisters of Charity of Nazareth who arrived on 28 December 1950 to staff the school were: Sister Charles Miriam, Sister Ann Bernadette, Sister Ann Roberta, and Sister Ellen Maria.
+Sister Charles Miriam took up the administration as Principal.